Dental Designs Clinic | Dental Articles | Singapore

 Traditional Veneers No-Prep Veneers

-Procedure Requires at least two dental visits.
-Typically completed in a single visit.
+Procedure Requires at least two dental visit Typically completed in a single visit

 Choosing Between Traditional and No-Prep Veneers

 Choosing between traditional and no-prep veneers depends on what you’re looking for and what your teeth need.
-If you want a big change and don’t mind having a bit of your tooth shaved down, traditional veneers is a good option.
+Traditional veneers often offer more longevity and durability.
+If you want a noticeable change and don’t mind having a bit of your tooth shaved down, traditional veneers is a good option.

 Conclusion